Skip to main content

 How to find books and eBooks in Library Search

-Type keywords in the box, then use the Refine Your Search menu on the left of the results page to see the most relevant items.
+Type keywords in the box, then refine your search using the menu on the left side of the page to get more relevant results.

-Use the tips below to help you get the best results from Library Search.
+Use these tips to get the best results from Library Search:

-• Search: Type your search in the box, then look at the list of references.
-Use quotation marks for phrase searching (e.g. "project research").
+• Use quotation marks when searching for a phrase (e.g. "project research").

-• Get: Follow the links to read e-versions or see the location of printed items.
+• Follow the links to read items online, or see the location of print items.
+Watch this video for help finding print books.

-• Saving items: Use the 'add to folder' icon to add items to the temporary folder.
-From the folder icon at the top of the page, you can then print the details, export them in different referencing styles to EndNote or RefWorks, or email them to yourself.
+• Use the 'bookmark' icon to save items for later.
+From the bookmark icon at the top of the page, you can then print details, export a citation in a variety of referencing styles, or email to yourself.

-• University of Hertfordshire students and staff can access thousands of e-books from Library Search on the StudyNet Online Library page.
-E-books have some advantages which allow you to study flexibly: you can access them anytime, anywhere, they can be read online, and some can be downloaded for one day only.
+• University of Hertfordshire students and staff can access thousands of eBooks from Library Search on the StudyNet Online Library page.

-• Watch this video on Finding and using eBooks.
+• Watch this this video for help finding and using eBooks.

 Request a scan

-• If an electronic version of a library book is unavailable, you can request a scanned copy of a print book chapter, if we hold a physical copy in the LRC (Learning Resources Centres).
+• If an electronic version of a library book is unavailable, you can request a scanned copy of a print book chapter, if we have a copy in the Learning Resource Centre.
 Copyright restrictions will apply.

-• The Library Search Advanced Search option.
+• The Advanced Search option in Library Search.
 This can help you to describe your topic in a more specific way.

-• Use the specialist databases for your subject listed in the Subject Toolkit which are listed just under the Library Search bar.
+• Use the specialist databases for your subject listed in your Subject Toolkit - you can also find these on the Online Library page of StudyNet.

-• Requesting items not held at Herts.
-If the University does not have access to the full-text of an item you need, you can request it using the Inter-Library Loan service.
-The British Library will email you a link to the article or lend you a copy of the book.
+• If the University does not have access to an item you need, you can request it using the Inter-Library Loan service.

-• Suggest a book/eBook purchase: Fill out this form to make a purchase suggestion for your subject reading list or research.
+• If you want to suggest a book for purchase, you can fill out this form to make a suggestion for your subject reading list or research.

 Contact Us